painfulfingers/pain/README.md

-go to the master branch
+.go to the master branch
+.blogging website